dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Add a one-line constructor to `MyClass` that will use `this.` syntax to receive and assign values for all three of the class's
+Add a one-line constructor to `MyClass` that uses `this.` syntax to receive and assign values for all three properties of the class.
-properties:

 <iframe src="{{site.dartpadx}}?id=2778e81ae2c5729d45c611829f3888c2"></iframe>

+{% comment %}
+This one seems super easy compared to previous ones.
+We've already seen it in the Exceptions example, and I'd already used it in a previous example.
+Move it up higher?
+Or make it more challenging, somehow?
+Maybe require both positional and optional named parameters (with defaults)?
+{% endcomment %}

 ## Initializer lists

+Sometimes when you implement a constructor, you need to do some setup before the constructor body executes.
+For example, final fields must have values before the constructor body executes.
-In between a constructor's signature and its body, you can place an initializer list:
+Do this work in an initializer list, which goes between the constructor's signature and its body:

 {% prettify dart %}
-// Initializer list sets instance variables before
-// the constructor body runs.
 Point.fromJson(Map<String, num> json)
     : x = json['x'],
       y = json['y'] {